 What Does it Cost to Repair?

 This can turn into a pricey repair.
 When your AC freezes over it can lead to a totaled compressor.
 Replacing your compressor can cost as much as a downpayment on a brand new air conditioner.
 Unfortunately, many homeowners are forced to decide between installing a new system or repairing the old model.
-If you move fast, follow the instructions, and call a NATE-certified technician, you stand a better chance of having a less expensive emergency.
+If you move fast, follow the instructions, and call a ACE-certified technician, you stand a better chance of having a less expensive emergency.
 Your technician will diagnose the situation and how to avoid the issue from occurring in the future.
 If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.